 Modern IT department is not only tools.
 You also need support in your daily work when the system refuses to obey.
 It comes down to a remote connection to the user’s computer through a shared screen and an attempt to solve the problem.

 And that’s it.
-In the near future I will try to regularly add entries that will allow the implementation of all these solutions that I wrote earlier.
+Soon I will try to constantly add posts that will show you the implementation of all these solutions that I wrote earlier.
 If you have any other ideas, I invite you to comment.
 If you need help, I invite you too.